cfsolver/js/README.md

 ⚠️ You should enter code BEFORE starting match

-3. Now, when playing connect-4, you will see evaluation on top.
+3. Now, when playing Connect 4, you will see evaluation on top.

     🟩 Green: winning move